exoclime/HELIOS/docs/sections/structure.rst

 opacity table
 ^^^^^^^^^^^^^

 The opacity table is best produced with the k-table generator program, using the output of HELIOS-K. If you want to use your own opacity table, the following format needs to met.
+First of all, it needs to be in HDF5 format.
+See `h5py <http://www.h5py.org/>`_ or `HDF5 <https://www.hdfgroup.org/>`_ for more info on this format and how to use it.

 The opacity table may come in two versions.
 For the temperature iteration, the k-distribution method.
 The integration over one wavelength bin is performed via Gaussian quadrature.
 For pure-postprocessing an opacity table is used in pure opacity sampling format, i.e., one opacity value per wavelength.